hiunicornstudio/unicornstudio.js/README.md

     projectId: "YOUR_PROJECT_EMBED_ID", // the id string for your embed (get this from "embed" export)
     lazyLoad: true, // will not initialize the scene until it scrolls into view
     filePath: "path/to/your/PROJECT_ID.json", // if youre hosting your own exported json code, point to it here (do not use both filePath and projectId, only one is required)
-    fixed: false // whether the scene should behave like a fixed element or not. automatic by default but this gives explicit control
+    fixed: false, // whether the scene should behave like a fixed element or not. automatic by default but this gives explicit control
     altText: "Welcome to Unicorn Studio", // optional text for SEO, going inside the <canvas> tag
     ariaLabel: "This is a canvas scene", // optional text for the aria-label attribute on the <canvas> element
     production: false // when true, will hit the global edge CDN, learn more in the help docs